t-richards/password-generator/README.md

  - You want a password generator with no dependencies (e.g. gcrypt, openssl)
  - You want the password generator to have a small amount of code, so you can read and understand it easily
  - You trust your kernel's blocking random source
- - You are willing to WAIT A DANG SECOND for your password to be generated
+ - You are willing to WAIT A DANG SECOND for a single password to be generated

 ## How to know if this password generator is *NOT* for you